rengzhengcodes-highschool-code/APCSFinalProject/README.md

 2021-06-03|RZ - Resolved the 4 modifiable vars issue.
 Implemented a max turn angle variable called handling (AI cannot deal with angles less than 180 degrees yet), a simplified downforce coefficient variable, and a max acceleration variable (to be implemented).\
 2021-06-03|JM - Finished the two point rigid body physics with front wheel turning and accurate car turning.
 Imtegrated into AIDrover and resolved the many merge issues.

+2021-06-06|RZ - Implemented Baku track (from Azerbaijan).
+Inspired by the Baku 2021 race which ended with 2 tire failures and a red flag, which caused Lewis Hamilton to activate Mercedes' tire "magic" and drive off track, a large upset in the race.

 2021-06-08|JM - stopped the cars from driving over eachother and updated the devlog with all changes since demo. (those were done on the demo branch, but not in main)